How do I know which courses are included in the initiative?

 What types of apps will I need to purchase for use in myCSUNtablet courses?

 The apps you will be asked to purchase are, in some cases, considered textbook replacements and will vary in price.
 The apps selected for classroom use will vary upon the academic department and the instructor.
 To help users get started, CSUN has identified a list of Recommended Apps that can be used both in and out of the classroom and are free or low cost

-Can I purchase an iPad at the Matador Bookstore even if I’m not enrolled in a myCSUNtablet class?
+Can I purchase an iPad at the CSUN Campus Store even if I’m not enrolled in a myCSUNtablet class?

-Yes, you can purchase an iPad from the Matador Bookstore even if you are not enrolled in a myCSUNtablet class.
+Yes, you can purchase an iPad from the CSUN Campus Store even if you are not enrolled in a myCSUNtablet class.
 However, you will not be able to take advantage of the payment plan option.